Small-Loan-Studio/TGO/docs/tgo-events.md

 and there are generic Effects allowing you to create branching behaviors if necessary.

+#### Actor ID
+// TODO summarize Effect.gd notes on what actor_id is and how it's used.

 #### Special Case: completion callbacks
 > Only interesting as Effect authors.
 If you are only _using_ effects this
 > doesn't impact you at all.